Alan Senauke: Biography

 Alan Senauke was born in 1947 to a secular Jewish family in Brooklyn, New York.
 While attending Columbia University, Senauke participated in the Columbia University strike of April 1968.
 That same year he left for California, arriving in the San Francisco Bay area where he began sitting zazen at the Berkeley Zen Center.
-He became Executive Director of the Buddhist Peace Fellowship in 1991, a position in which he served until 2001 (though he remains active in the organization).
+He became Executive Director of the Buddhist Peace Fellowship in 1991, a position in which he served until 2001 (though he remained active in the organization).
 Though he was a peace and civil rights activist of the 1960s and 1970s, by the 1980s Senauke had more or less allowed his activism to become an exercise in intellectualism.
-His becoming director of BPF, as well as the emergence of the Persian Gulf War, allowed Alan's activist tendencies and Buddhist practice to merge.
+His becoming director of BPF, as well as the emergence of the Persian Gulf War, allowed Senauke's activist tendencies and Buddhist practice to merge.
 Together, he and his colleague Tova Green brought BPF to the forefront of American engaged Buddhism.
 Along with Green, Senauke helped the BPF "become a place in US society, and in the world, where the sources of violence could be contemplated.
 The debate on the Gulf War was vital to this development."

-During the late 1990s Alan also was a founder of Think Sangha, a group of writers and intellectuals that are affiliated with the BPF and the International Network of Engaged Buddhists.
-In 1998 Alan received shiho (or, Dharma transmission) from his teacher Sojun Mel Weitsman along with Maylie Scott at Tassajara Zen Mountain Center.
-Alan is a past board member of Nevada Desert Experience, an organization which holds various retreats, protests and conferences on the subject of nuclear testing.
-He is also the founder of the Clear View Project, which focuses on social change and relief efforts in Asia, most recently in Burma.
-As a result of the recent uprisings in Burma and the subsequent repression by Burma's Military Junta, Alan has become increasingly involved in activism related to the cause of the Burmese people.
-During 2008 and early 2009, Alan has made several trips to Burma along with other members of the Buddhist Peace Fellowship and visited communities and Buddhist temples affected by the repressive government.
+During the late 1990s, Senauke also was a founder of Think Sangha, a group of writers and intellectuals that are affiliated with the BPF and the International Network of Engaged Buddhists.
+In 1998 Senauke received shiho (or, Dharma transmission) from his teacher Sojun Mel Weitsman along with Maylie Scott at Tassajara Zen Mountain Center.
+Senauke was formerly a board member of Nevada Desert Experience, an organization that holds various retreats, protests and conferences on the subject of nuclear testing.
+He was also the founder of the Clear View Project, which focuses on social change and relief efforts in Asia, most recently in Burma (Myanmar).
+As a result of the recent uprisings in Burma and the subsequent repression by Burma's military junta, Senauke became increasingly involved in activism related to the cause of the Burmese people.
+In 2008 and early 2009, Alan made several trips to Burma along with other members of the Buddhist Peace Fellowship and visited communities and Buddhist temples affected by the repressive government.

-Alan was installed as Abbot of Berkeley Zen Center on January 31, 2021.
+Senauke was installed as Abbot of Berkeley Zen Center on January 31, 2021.

 Alan was a member of the bluegrass ensemble Bluegrass Intentions with Suzy Thompson (fiddle, Cajun accordion, vocals), Eric Thompson (mandolin, guitar, vocals), Larry Cohea (bass, vocals), and Bill Evans (banjo, vocals).
 They released the 2002 album Old as Dirt on the Native and Fine record label.
+He was also a member of Cajun/Creole band the Midnite Ramblers.
+In the 1980s, he was a member of bluegrass band High Country and appeared on their 1987 album Blue Highway.

+Senauke died at home in Berkeley on December 22, 2024, at the age of 77.